 This fits neatly into the nighttime step of the forehead wrinkle routine.

 Retinol makes your skin more sensitive to the sun, and sun damage causes the very wrinkles you are treating.
-Daily broad-spectrum sunscreen is essential while using retinol, as explained in sunscreen for wrinkles.
+Skipping daytime SPF while using retinol works directly against your goal.
+Daily broad-spectrum sunscreen is essential the entire time you use it, as explained in sunscreen for wrinkles.

 Retinol is a marathon, not a sprint.
-Most people see smoother texture and softer fine lines after about 12 weeks of consistent use, with continued improvement over 6 months or more.
+Most people see smoother texture and softer fine lines after about 12 weeks of consistent use, with continued improvement over six months or more.
 If you stop, the benefits gradually fade, so it works best as a long-term habit.
+Patience genuinely pays off here — the people who get results are the ones who keep going gently rather than the ones who start aggressively and burn out.

 Final takeaway

 Retinol is the most reliable at-home ingredient for softening forehead wrinkles, as long as you start low and slow, pair it with daily sunscreen, and stay consistent for a few months.
 It rewards patience with genuinely smoother, healthier-looking skin.
-For a needle-free plan around it, see forehead wrinkles without Botox.
+For a needle-free plan that uses retinol alongside other options, see forehead wrinkles without Botox.

 General skincare education, not medical advice.
 Patch-test first and consult a dermatologist, especially if pregnant or breastfeeding.